August 27, 2016

 $ ln -s /Users/yourusername/.pyenv/versions/2.7.11/ /opt/python/2.7.11

-Okay, this is where the fun comes in.
-With virtualenvwrapper, you can easily set up these virtual environments for different projects, but what if you absolutely must use a particular version of Python?
-Well, thanks to the previous four steps, all we need is a little help from the Bash shell that’s already on your Mac.
+Okay, this is where the fun begins.
+With virtualenvwrapper, you can easily set up virtual environments for different projects, but what if you absolutely must use a specific version of Python?
+Well, thanks to the previous steps, all we need is a little help from the Bash shell that’s already on your Mac.
 (If you’re a zsh user, I’ll go ahead and presume you’re bright enough to figure out the zsh equivalent of the following work)

 if [ -f ~/.bash_aliases.sh ]; then . ~/.bash_aliases.sh fi